dassarthak18/SobolBox/README.md

 * If the analysis finds an optimum or a Sobol sequence sample that is a valid safety violation, the tool returns ``sat`` along with the counterexample.
 * If the tool encounters neural networks of effective input dimension greater than 9250, or if the analysis is inconclusive, the tool quits gracefully and returns ``unknown``.

-SobolBox also implements caching of Sobol sequences as well as computed output bounds to reduce computational overheads over incremental runs.
+SobolBox also implements built-in parallelization and caching of Sobol sequences as well as computed output bounds to reduce computational overheads over incremental runs.

 ### Note